cpetrich/counterfeit_DS18B20/README.md

 ## Methods
 By popular request (Issue [11](https://github.com/cpetrich/counterfeit_DS18B20/issues/11)), this section is supposed to give background to (some of) the results and conclusions above.
 I'll add to it very slowly as time permits.

 Investigations were on DS18B20 rather than the DS18B20-PAR variant or the DS18S20.
 We have only a hand full of DS18B20-PAR and DS18S20 sensors while we have hundreds of DS18B20.
+Also, all sensors were in the TO-92 case.

 ### Sample basis for analysis of Family A1
 ![Authentic Maxim DS18B20 serial number vs date code](images/Family-A1_serial-number_vs_date-code.png)